Need to know

 - Air purifiers are growing in popularity and there are a huge range of brands and types available

-- Air purifiers can help to clear the air of viruses such as COVID-19, but they're not a perfect solution
+- Air purifiers can help clear the air of bacteria and viruses such as COVID-19, but they do have their limitations

 Some boast sleek designs and impressive-sounding features, from virus-zapping UV lights to activated carbon filters and Wi-Fi connectivity.
 Plus, there's a whole host of acronyms you've probably never heard of – HEPA, CADR, VOC – what?

-"Yes, a good air purifier can help clear the air of smoke from bushfires or tobacco, and odours, but you should look for a product with a HEPA filter, which is a filter that traps very small particles," says Chris.
+"Yes, a good air purifier can help clear the air of smoke from bushfires or tobacco, and odours, but you should look for a product with a HEPA filter, which is a filter that traps very small particles," says Barnes.
 "It's one of the most important features of an air purifier – not all purifiers on the market have this, so make sure you check the product specifications."

 The HEPA filter may be used in conjunction with another type of filter such as carbon, charcoal, ionisation or UV filter, and all have different key uses and effectiveness.
 For more on different types of filters to look out for, read our air purifier buying guide.

 Air purifiers can also help remove common household allergens, such as dust, pollen and mould, that can trigger hay fever, asthma and other respiratory conditions.
-In our expert reviews, we give individual performance scores for how well each model removes smoke, dust and volatile organic compounds (VOCs) from the air, so you can check each model's performance against your specific concerns before you buy.
+In our expert air purifier reviews, we give individual performance scores for how well each model removes smoke, dust and volatile organic compounds (VOCs) from the air, so you can check each model's performance against your specific concerns before you buy.

 A good air purifier can help clear the air of smoke from bushfires or tobacco, and odours, but you should look for a product with a HEPA filter.

 While we'd all love a magic COVID-busting appliance in our homes, air purifiers aren't the perfect solution.
-But, they can be useful.
+But they can be useful.

-"An air purifier with a HEPA filter can be surprisingly good at trapping viruses and bacteria out of the air," says Chris.
-"The issue is that it can only process what's in the air that it happened to suck in at the time, so wouldn't necessarily process all the air in your home to trap and kill a virus that may be present.
+"An air purifier with a HEPA filter can be surprisingly good at trapping viruses and bacteria out of the air," says Barnes.
+"The issue is that it can only process what's in the air that it happened to suck in at the time, so it wouldn't necessarily process all the air in your home to trap and kill a virus that may be present.